-The badger is a medium-sized, heavy-bodied animal with a broad head and a short, thick neck that is the same size as the head.
+The badger is a medium-sized, heavy-bodied animal with a broad head and a short, thick neck the same size as the head.
 It has a short, bushy tail and short legs.
 Its general color is gray with a yellowish hue.
-The badger's brown face is marked with a white stripe reaching from near the nose to the crown of the head and sometimes onto the neck and back.
-Pairs of white areas extend...
+The badger's brown face is adorned with a white stripe reaching from its nose to the crown of the head, occasionally extending onto the neck and back.
+Pairs of white areas extend.

 Get More Badger Facts, Trapping Tips & Recommended Kness Products

 A stray cat is a pet cat that is lost or abandoned.
-Stray cats are accustomed to contact with people and are tame.
+Stray cats are comfortable being in contact with people and are tame.

 Get More Cat Facts, Trapping Tips & Recommended Kness Products

-Get More Fox Facts, Trapping Tips & Recommended Kness Products
+Get More Foxes Facts, Trapping Tips & Recommended Kness Products

-Get More Groundhog Facts, Trapping Tips & Recommended Kness Products
+Get More Groundhogs Facts, Trapping Tips & Recommended Kness Products

 Muskrats are native to North America, with a range that extends from Canada to some northern parts of Mexico.
 They have also been introduced to Northern Europe, Asia, and South America, mainly for their valued pelts.